Zulhaditya/urquotes/README.md

 ## Features

-- Login using Google Authentication
+- Login using Google Authentication.
-- Search, post, edit and delete a quotes
+- Search, post, edit and delete a quotes.
-- Save user data using MongoDB
+- Save user data using MongoDB.
-- Implementation of frontend and backend features in Next.js and implementing CRUD features
+- Implementation of frontend and backend features in Next.js and implementing CRUD features.

 ## Screenshots